weepingwitch/geoart/README.md

 *in pixel art mode, random number generator picks a random R, B, and G value for each pixel in an 8x8 grid, which is returned as an image*

-*in island map mode, php procedurally generates an island by first randomly generating an ocean, and then randomly raising up "land" pixel by pixel in a series of random path*
+*in island map mode, php procedurally generates an island by first randomly generating an ocean, and then randomly raising up "land" pixel by pixel in a series of random paths*